 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-For more information about how to implement the members in this class, see How to create a base camera app for Windows Phone.
+For more information about how to implement the members in this class, see How to create a base camera app for Windows Phone 8.

 If photo capture is not a core feature of your application, consider using the Camera Capture Task to capture photos instead of using the camera APIs directly.
 Memory allocated for the Camera Capture Task does not count toward total application memory use.
 This helps minimize your application’s memory use, which is particularly important when your application runs on a lower-memory device.
-For more information, see Developing apps for lower-memory phones and How to use the camera capture task for Windows Phone.
+For more information, see Developing apps for lower-memory phones for Windows Phone 8 and How to use the camera capture task for Windows Phone 8.

 If you use this API in your app, you must specify the following capabilities in the app manifest.
 Otherwise, your app might not work correctly or it might exit unexpectedly.